 “What now?”
 Lucky asks.

-Ren looks out through an east-facing window.
-Then through another one, facing south.
+Ren walks in a short circle around the room, taking a good look in each of the windows.
 “They’re canvassing the city from the outside in.
 It’s only a matter of time before they get to us.”

 “Options?”
 Elier asks.